jiujitsuboy/react-minesweeper/README.md

 Minesweeper is a classic game that consist of a board of n*m cells and a number of bombs hidden.
 The purpose of the games is to open all the cells that don't contain a bomb and optionally mark those cells with a flag.

+## Features

+* You can create as many users as you want.
+* Every user can create and play their own custom games.
+* Leave a starting game and resume when ever you want.
+* Review the status of your games and even see the board after game is over.
+* Mark cells with flags.

 ### Game Won
 If you open all non bombs cell, **YOU WIN**
 ![](images/WonGame.png)